choiis/Grafana-Mimir-Loki-Jaeger/README.md

 * If you enter docker container name, You can see logs collected by Loki on grafana explore
 ![Grafana Explore UI](http://imageresizer-dev-serverlessdeploymentbucket-xapz1q6q9exe.s3-website-ap-northeast-1.amazonaws.com/gitpng/mimir_grafana_logs_2.PNG)

-* You can see also logs on grafana explore dashboard
+* You can see also logs on grafana dashboard
 ![Grafana Loki UI](http://imageresizer-dev-serverlessdeploymentbucket-xapz1q6q9exe.s3-website-ap-northeast-1.amazonaws.com/gitpng/mimir_grafana_logs_1.PNG)

 ### Jaeger